This article, which is long by necessity, explains how to harness Newcreate at work and in your everyday life.

 Improving the customer or user experience by halting the generation of anti-value and adding features or making modifications in order to increase value generation potential (= zero or minimum pain, maximum gain).

-In each of these cases, the Newcreators or downstream specialists will undertake projects that move through a complete create-the-new cycle, from Imagination and Conceptualisation to Materialisation and Realisation, as illustrated here:
+In each of these cases, the Newcreators or downstream specialists will undertake projects that move through a complete Now-to-New cycle, from Imagination and Conceptualisation to Materialisation and Realisation, as illustrated here:

 The nested nature of Realisation work